1jour1vin

 About the wine:

 What finesse in this bouquet, which highlights its fruity character, chalky terroir, and aging.
-The chalky notes are evident on the palate, where the wine displays good structure that complements its fullness.
-The tannins are firm and silky, reaching their full potential on the very finish—a promising sign for the decades to come.
+The chalky character comes through on the palate, where the wine displays good structure that complements its fullness.
+The tannins are firm and silky, reaching their full potential right at the finish—a promising sign for the decades to come.
 A great success… once again!
 2024–2042

 No rating available